HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ![eclipse-jre-doc-sources-9][eclipse-jre-doc-sources-9]

 Choose the path to your JavaFX source archive.
-Mine is, again, within my workspace in a special project called JavaSE8 resources.
+Mine is within my workspace in a special project called JavaSE8 resources.

 ![eclipse-jre-doc-sources-10][eclipse-jre-doc-sources-10]